Eighties Vehicles at the 2015 Mecum Harrisburg

 1988 Cadillac Cimarron sedan

-This afternoon I was walking in the University City portion of Philadelphia and I saw a later Cadillac Cimarron driving towards me in surprisingly good shape.
-As good a reason as any to finally complete this blog entry.
+On a June afternoon in 2015, I was walking in the University City section of Philadelphia when I saw a later Cadillac Cimarron driving towards me in surprisingly good shape.
+That was as good a reason as any to finally complete this blog entry.

 “… built for those who consider driving a sporty pastime.”

 It is an article of faith in the automotive world that General Motors often finally gets a car right just before killing it.
-Examples that spring to mind are the last of the Pontiac Fieros and the last of the Cadillac Allantés.
-However, in the case of the Cadillac Cimarron, all GM was able to do was make it less awful and embarrassing.
+Examples that spring to mind are the last Pontiac Fieros and the last Cadillac Allantés.
+However, in the case of the Cadillac Cimarron, all GM could do was make it less awful and embarrassing.

 The only engine available for 1988 was the 125 bhp LB6 2.8 liter/173 ci V6 with multi-port fuel injection.
 When paired with the standard five-speed manual transmission, mileage was 20 city/29 highway by the standards of the day (18/27 by today’s standards).
 A three-speed automatic transmission was optional and rated at 20 city/27 highway.
 0-60 in the 2,800-pound car came in about 9.5 seconds with the manual transmission and about 10.5 seconds with the automatic transmission.